Whether you are looking for a May the 4th Be with You craft, or a Star Wars party activity, lightsabers are always fun.

 First, use a serrated knife to cut your pool noodle in half.
 (This step should be done by an adult.)
 You can also choose to use an entire pool noodle for a super long, extra wiggly lightsaber that is fun to use outside.

 I love it when a good book inspires an interest in something new.
-I have a feeling this Star Wars obsession will be around for a while.
-It’s been fun sharing the books and movies I grew up with and bringing them to life for my own kids with this simple pool noodle lightsaber craft.
-(In fact, I couldn’t resist making a couple extra so the whole family can get in on the action!)
+I have a feeling this Star Wars obsession will be around for a while at our house.

-Want your lightsaber to really glow?
+Want your pool noodle lightsaber craft to really glow?
 Check out this lightsaber craft at Kids Activities Blog.

 You may also like: